Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Ethical considerations

 Given the nature of this work, there are no specific ethical concerns to address.
-However, we want to emphasize that BabyLMs are \textit{not} actual babies, but rather abstractions, or \textit{models} in the original scientific sense, of the distributional, frequency-driven aspects of their learning capacity.
+However, we would like to stress that, of course, BabyLMs are not supposed to simulate real babies, but rather to instantiate abstractions, or \textit{models} in the original scientific sense, of the distributional, frequency-driven aspects of their learning capacity.
 All claims regarding their implications for language development in the real world should be understood in this context, which we also attempted to explicate by distinguishing functional and formal aspects of learning.